-The WG also requested all GNSO Stakeholder Groups and Constituencies to submit their statements on the IRTP Part D issues by circulating the SG/Constituency template (see Annex B).
-One (1) contribution was received from GNSO Business Community.
+The WG also requested all GNSO Stakeholder Groups and Constituencies, as well as other ICANN Support Organizations (SOs) and Advisory Committees (ACs), to submit their statements on the IRTP Part D issues (see Annex B); one (1) contribution was received..

-In addition, the WG also reached out to the country code Names Supporting Organization (ccNSO), the At-Large Advisory Committee (ALAC), the Governmental Advisory Committee (GAC) and the Security and Stability Advisory Committee (SSAC) for input, but no comments have been received so far.
+The Working Group published its Initial Report on 3 March 2014, opening a Public Comment Forum the same day.
+The Reply Period closed on 25 April and the WG received four (4) submissions.
+The WG reviewed the comments; their impact on the Final Recommendations are pointed out in Section 5.

+Further information on the community input obtained and how this input was considered by the WG can be found in Section 6.

+Level of consensus and expected implications

+TBD

 Objectives and Next Steps

-This Report on the Inter-Registrar Transfer Policy (IRTP) Part D Policy Development Process (PDP) is prepared as required by the GNSO Policy Development Process as stated in the (see http://www.icann.org/general/bylaws.htm#AnnexA). f the Council approves the Final Report, ICANN staff will prepare a GNSO Council Report, which will accompany the Final Report to the Board.
-Following a public comment period, the ICANN Board will make the determination whether to approve the policy changes recommended by the Working Group.
+This Final Report on the Inter-Registrar Transfer Policy (IRTP) Part D Policy Development Process (PDP) is prepared as required by the GNSO Policy Development Process as stated in the ICANN Bylaws, Annex A .
+This Final Report is based on the Initial Report of 3 March 2014 and has been updated to reflect the review and analysis of the public comments received by the IRTP Part D PDP Working Group in addition to further deliberations among the Group’s members.
+This Report has been submitted to the GNSO Council for its consideration.
+The PDP WG’s recommendations and related next steps are outlined in Section 7.
+If the GNSO Council approves the Final Report, ICANN staff will prepare a GNSO Council Report, which will accompany the Final Report to the Board.
+Following a public comment period, the ICANN Board will make the determination whether to approve the policy changes recommended by the Working Group in this Final Report.

 Background